Protecting Your Legacy With A Living Trust

 When you are looking to avoid probate of your estate and have control over your property now and after you pass away, a revocable living trust may be the answer for you.
 A revocable, sometimes called “living,” trust, is a type of trust that you can revoke or amend while you (the grantor) are still alive.
 The trust becomes irrevocable upon your death.
 If you are interested in exploring your options with trusts, contact me, attorney Aaron Nelson, at The Nelson Law Firm to discuss them.
 I have extensive experience in estate planning and tax law.

 What Are The Benefits Of A Revocable Trust?

-Revocable trusts are typically used in connection with a “pour-over” will, in which all of the decedent’s assets are directed to be distributed to the revocable trust upon the death of the trust’s grantor.
-The revocable trust contains the instructions for distribution of the individual’s estate plan.
+Grantors often use revocable trusts in connection with a “pour-over” will, in which the grantor directs that any probate assets not already in the trust be distributed to the trust upon their death.
+The revocable trust contains the instructions for the distribution of the individual’s estate plan.
 The diagram below shows how this process works.

 Funding A Revocable Trust

-You may contact The Nelson Law Firm of Bluffton, LLC, for answers to your revocable living trust questions.
-We can provide you with full-service estate planning.
-For a consultation, please call us at 843-548-0157, or complete our online form.
+You may contact me at The Nelson Law Firm for answers to your revocable living trust questions.
+I can provide you with full-service estate planning from my office in Bluffton.
+For a consultation, please call me at 843-548-0157, send an email to [email protected] or complete my online form.